 Cultures are like languages or writing systems, not like biological species.

 3.1 As I noted in the book, the analogy between cultures and biological species, which has a long history in the organicist-idealist traditions of European thought, pervaded nineteenth-century philological debates about the identity of European languages, underpinned T. S. Eliot’s reflections on culture in the 1930s and 1940s, and found a new lease of life within UNESCO at the turn of the millennium.
 Article 1 of the Universal Declaration on Cultural Diversity (2001) states: ‘As a source of exchange, innovation and creativity, cultural diversity is as necessary for humankind as biodiversity.’
-The analogy is also implicit in Article 5 which recognizes that ‘all persons’ have ‘the right to express themselves’ in their ‘mother tongue’ – as the linguist Thomas Bonfiglio has shown, this last phrase has long been central to the naturalizing ‘ideologies of linguistic nativity’ on which ‘ethnolinguistic nationalism’ has drawn (Bonfiglio, 2010, 20, 36, 72-94).
-Ostensibly an argument for cultural diversity as it is commonly understood – that is, for recognizing the manifold aspects of human difference – the analogy was in fact part of a campaign within UNESCO led by France and Canada against the commercialization of culture (as creative expression) and above all against American domination of the world’s audiovisual media.
+This analogy has also been central to the field of ‘ecolinguistics‘ since the early 1990s – hence Esther Allen’s description of English as ‘an invasive species’ in the 2007 PEN report on literary translation (17).
+Ostensibly an argument for cultural diversity as it is commonly understood – that is, for recognizing the manifold aspects of human difference – the UNESCO analogy was in fact part of a campaign within the organisation led by France and Canada against the commercialization of culture (as creative expression) and above all against American domination of the world’s audiovisual media.
 As a French state official commented, a new ‘way of presenting things’ became necessary because the argument about the uniqueness of French or Canadian culture was ‘viewed mainly negatively’ as a form of economic protectionism, whereas ‘no one could be against cultural diversity’ (Bustamante, 2014, 325).